 In February, my property on Maui, The Sacred Garden, was hit with a massive flash flood.
-Raining one to two inches an hour for several hours on already saturated ground caused monumental runoff as we watched the normally dry streambed rise.
-We then witnessed trees ripped out of the ground and washed downstream . . . and then, the eleven-circuit labyrinth that has hosted people from around the world on their personal pilgrimages, got completely engulfed and, brick by brick, washed away.
+Rain of one to two inches an hour for several hours on already saturated ground caused monumental runoff as we watched the normally dry streambed rise.
+We then witnessed trees ripped out of the ground and washed downstream ... and then, the 11-circuit labyrinth that has hosted people from around the world on their personal pilgrimages, got completely engulfed and, brick by brick, washed away.

 My instant reaction, as the one who built it, was devastation.
 I simply couldn’t believe it was gone.
-I felt pain, sadness, grief, and was overwhelmed.
-Then, in one instant from the kind gesture of a stranger-friend on Facebook, I experienced an “Instant Reframe” moment and my pain was gone.
-I have coined the term “instant reframe” to explain how we can experience a paradigm shift in a matter of a split second that releases us from pain and suffering by simply looking at something differently.
+I felt pain, sadness, and grief, and I was overwhelmed.
+Then, in one instant from the kind gesture of a stranger-friend on Facebook, I experienced an "instant reframe" moment and my pain was gone.
+An instant reframe is when we experience a paradigm shift in a matter of a split second that releases us from pain and suffering, simply by looking at something differently.

 Someone sent me a video clip showing Buddhist monks working for days on creating a beautiful sand mandala, only to destroy it immediately upon completing it as a reminder of the impermanence of all things and to aide in the practice of detachment.
 In the video, the Dalai Lama put the remains of the sand mandala into a river so that the blessings could spread out around the world.

 Then I hired a shaman to help bless and clear the adjacent property we had recently acquired; it had some unsettled energy from previous owners, and undoubtedly the previous owners before that.
-There are three properties in a row in the valley that have had a long reputation on for illegal activities—a still for making alcohol in a cave during the prohibition, a brothel, illegal smuggling, a heroin ring, and multiple drug overdoses.
+There are three properties in a row in the valley that have had a long reputation for illegal activities: smuggling, a heroin ring, a brothel, a prohibition-era still, and multiple drug overdoses.
 As I was explaining the illicit history to him, I found myself saying that these properties have had over a hundred years of addictive behaviors and expressed my concern of lingering energy from that mindset.